 What is SAFE?

-SAFE volunteers are Court Appointed Special Advocates for vulnerable adults.
-Adults are most often the elderly, but can also be developmentally disabled adults or any person who is incapable of, or needs assistance in, protecting his or her own interests.
-Our volunteers are appointed by a Judge.
-SAFE volunteers are well-trained men and women who have the time, heart and commitment to investigate a situation and then report back to the Judge regarding the best interests of the adult.
+SAFE volunteers are appointed by a judge to advocate for vulnerable adults in court.
+Adults are most often the elderly, but can also be adults with cognitive or developmental disabilities or any person who is incapable of, or needs assistance in, protecting his or her own interests.
+SAFE volunteers are well-trained men and women who have the time, heart and commitment to investigate a situation and then report back to the Judge.
+A report to the judge helps enable the court to determine the action that will be the least restrictive and in the best interests of the adult who is facing guardianship.

 SAFE volunteers advocate on behalf of an adult, ensuring the services they are receiving are enhancing their quality of life.
 Essentially, a SAFE gives the court additional insight and information into the situation surrounding the adult client.
 A SAFE searches for information, reviews records, and talks to neighbors and family, in an effort to paint a clear picture for the Judge.

 What is guardianship and why would someone need a SAFE?